dryals/social-heterosis/README.md

 ## Publication:

-<ins>Why diversity matters: non-additive fitness benefits of individual versus colony-level genetic variation in social insects</ins>
+_Why diversity matters: non-additive fitness benefits of individual versus colony-level genetic variation in social insects_

 by Ryals, D.K., Buschkoetter, A.C., Given, K.J., and Harpur, B.A.